-After a wonderful nights sleep in a very comfortable bed, and after enjoying breakfast with my host, I reluctantly said goodbye to Valerie promising to send her a post card when I arrive in Lucca – I will explain later why Lucca.
+After a wonderful nights sleep in a very comfortable bed, and after enjoying breakfast with my host, I reluctantly said goodbye to Valerie promising to send her a post card when I arrive in Lucca.

-I made my way to Womenswold, around 2.5 miles, where I joined the North Downs Way for the onward journey to Dover.
+I made my way to Womenswold, a distance of around 2.5 miles, where I joined the North Downs Way for the onward journey to Dover.
 It was not as hot as yesterday and with a lighter pack (I had left a few things with Valerie to collect on my return) I enjoyed the gentle roll of the North Downs with its vast fields of wheat.

-The way marking was good until I reached the crossroads on the edge of Coldred where there was no sign to be seen.
-There was an elderly gentleman setting up a plant stall on the green in the centre of the crossroads and I asked for directions – he pointed and said “it is that way”. – of course it was not.
+The way marking was good until I reached the crossroads on the edge of Coldred where there was not a sign to be seen.
+An elderly gentleman was setting up a plant stall on the green in the centre of the crossroads and I asked for directions – he pointed and said “it is that way”, of course it was not.
 It took me along a pleasant English country lane to Whitfield and the North Downs Way was not seen again until I reached Dover.

 I continued my journey to my bed for the night in the Dover Backpackers hostel which was once the “First and Last” pub.
-It was unusual !
-It was cheap the dormitorys had too many beds but were clean, the staff were friendly, plenty of free coffee and tea and breakfast.
+It was unusual and it was cheap.
+The dormitories were clean but had too many beds, the staff were friendly, plenty of free coffee and tea and the price included breakfast.
 It was also just 5 minutes walk to the ferry.

-One of tha stained glass windows in the ” Maison Dieu ” Dover.
+One of the stained glass windows in the ” Maison Dieu ” Dover.